top of page

 Choosing the Right Wood

 We discussed several hardwood options, balancing appearance, durability, and cost.
-While the client initially considered thicker, 3-inch sides, we walked through why that would be both expensive and visually overbuilt for the scale of the canisters.
+While the client initially considered thicker, 3-inch sides, we explained why that would be both expensive and visually overbuilt for the scale of the canisters.

-After reviewing pption and pricing, she chose Ash:
+After reviewing options and pricing, she chose Ash:

 • Strong and durable